TessorNetwork/stFury/readme-docs/md/interchainquery_README.md

 # Interchain Query

 ## Abstract
-Stride uses interchain queries and interchain accounts to perform multichain liquid staking.
+Dredger uses interchain queries and interchain accounts to perform multichain liquid staking.
 The `interchainquery` module creates a framework that allows other modules to query other appchains using IBC.
-The `interchainquery` module is used to make bank balance ICQ queries to withdrawal account every N. The callback triggers ICA bank sends for 90% of the rewards to the delegation account and 10% to the stride hostzone revenue account.
+The `interchainquery` module is used to make bank balance ICQ queries to withdrawal account every N. The callback triggers ICA bank sends for 90% of the rewards to the delegation account and 10% to the dredger hostzone revenue account.
 The ICA bank send logic is in x/stakeibc/keeper/callbacks.go.

 ## Contents